A SECURE SUPPLY FROM START TO FINISH

 The Knapsacker Hügel power station doesn’t just supply the refining plant’s production and transport units with power and steam; it also provides district heating and steam to industrial consumers and to the town of Hürth.
 Co-generation allows the power plant to achieve up to 85 per cent efficiency.

-Circulating fluidized-bed combustion in the power station’s boiler means its combustion temperature is relatively low, at approximately 850°C. Additional approved substances, such as sewage sludge, can be burned at the same time.
+The fluidised bed combustion in the power station’s boiler ensures very favourable combustion conditions.
+The even mixing of combustion gases and residence times of more than 2 seconds show just how good the burn-off properties are.
+Additional approved substances, such as sewage sludge or timber, can be burned at the same time.
 This ensures that the power station makes environmentally-friendly use of biogenic fuels, making a positive contribution to reducing CO2 emissions.

 Wachtberg

-The Frechen power station supplies power and steam to the site’s production and transport equipment and achieves levels of energy efficiency of up to 85 per cent thanks to co-generation.
+The Frechen power plant supplies the site’s production and transport equipment with electricity and steam and achieves a high energy efficiency of up to 85% through cogeneration.

-Circulating fluidized-bed combustion in the power station’s boiler means its combustion temperature is relatively low, at approximately 850°C. The plant can also burn sewerage sludge.
-This ensures that the power station makes environmentally-friendly use of biogenic fuels, making a positive contribution to reducing CO2 emissions.
+The fluidised bed combustion in the power station’s boiler ensures very favourable combustion conditions.
+The even mixing of combustion gases and residence times of more than 2 seconds show just how good the burn-off properties are.
+Sewage sludge can also be burnt.
+As a result the power station makes environmentally-friendly use of biogenic fuels, making a positive contribution to reducing CO2 emissions.

 Fortuna-Nord